Allocation Assist

 1990’s

-In 1992, The Saudi Commission for Health Specialties was established to supervise and regulate medical licensing and health-related training programs in Saudi Arabia.
+In 1992, the Saudi Commission for Health Specialties was established to supervise and regulate medical licensing and health-related training programs in Saudi Arabia.

 2000’s